·Agentic Arena

 Want multiple keys with different permissions?
 Register them in the keystore.

 Your phone passkey for daily use.
 Your hardware wallet for high-value transfers.
-A session key for your DeFi agent with a 24-hour expiry.
+A session key for your DeFi agent with a 24h expiry.
 All attached to the same wallet address, all with different policies.

 • You don't need to deploy separate smart contracts